Skip to main content

 TWRA’s goal is to manage each species of fish with statewide creel and length limits where possible.
 However, many waters, because of their unique characteristics, require individual creel and length limits.
 These regulations improve fishing for all anglers.

 Minimum Length Limits restrict the harvest of fish below a specified minimum length.
-For example, a 15-inch minimum length limit allows the angler to keep fish 15 inches or greater.
+For example, a 15 inch minimum length limit allows the angler to keep fish 15 inches or greater.
 Fish less than 15 inches cannot be harvested.

 Possession Limits: The total possession limit is twice the daily creel limit.
 You may not have more than the daily creel limit with you while afield.
 It is unlawful to have, while afield, any fish which has been altered so that its species and/or total body length cannot be determined.

-Pole or Rod Limit: Unless otherwise noted in this guide or by proclamation, there is no limit on the number of poles an angler may fish at one time.
+Pole or Rod Limit: Unless otherwise noted in this guide or by proclamation, there is no limit on the number of poles an angler may fish at one (1) time.

 Statewide Hook Restriction

-Unless otherwise restricted in this proclamation, anglers are restricted to a maximum of 3 hooks per rod, pole or hand-held line.
-Single, double or treble hooks each count as one hook.
+Unless otherwise restricted in this guide, anglers are restricted to a maximum of 3 hooks per rod, pole or hand-held line.
+Single, double or treble hooks each count as one (1) hook.
 The statewide hook restriction does not apply when using a sabiki rig (also known as a piscatore rig) to take shad or herring.
 A sabiki rig is a set of small lures attached to a single line, typically used to catch baitfish.

 Banned In Tennessee